 | |

-Every Fall pumpkin everything explodes , whether its pumpkin spice, pumpkin decor, or pumpkin desserts made with pumpkin puree.
-Have you ever thought about making a pumpkin puree recipe from scratch?
-Using homemade pumpkin puree tastes fresher in recipes, its cheaper than buying canned pumpkin, it freezes very well ……… AND you can preserve those amazing pumpkin stems for crafts.
+Every Fall pumpkin everything explodes onto the scene.
+Whether it’s pumpkin spice lattes, pumpkin decor, or pumpkin desserts made with pumpkin puree.
+Real canned pumpkin can be very expensive, especially when compared to the cost of homemade pumpkin puree.
+Have you ever thought about how to cook fresh pumpkins and make your own pumpkin puree from scratch?
+Using homemade pumpkin puree is not only cheaper than canned pumpkin, it gives your desserts a milder fresher flavor.
+Pumpkin freezes easily to use later, as a bonus you can preserve those real pumpkin stems for crafts, I will share how later in the post.

 Five small fresh pie pumpkins with long stems.
 They are all washed and shiny ready to be made into pumpkin puree and pumpkin stems for crafts.